Research & Case Studies

 I utilized a qualitative method and content analysis in this study to code for sentiment of three sample crisis responses and the comments’ responses to determine the overall nature.
 As a result, I found that a serious tone, a remorseful apology, and citing ways that the influencer will improve moving forward led to a positive sentiment in the comments.

-This study contributes to a growing area of public relations research by providing insight into crisis communication within influencer culture and lays the groundwork for developing a response framework or playbook for SMIs and their PR teams.
-This paper was published in Belmont University’s Digital Repository on December 9th, 2024, and I had the privilege of presenting my findings during the Public Relations and Strategic Communication Panel at the inaugural SPARK Symposium in April 2025.
+This study contributes to a growing area of public relations research by providing insight into crisis communications within influencer culture.
+The results are an initial step in developing a response framework and playbook for SMIs and their PR teams.
+This paper was published in Belmont University’s Digital Repository on December 9, 2024, and I had the privilege of presenting my findings during the Public Relations and Strategic Communication Panel at the inaugural SPARK Symposium in April 2025.

 Published in Belmont University’s Digital Repository.
 Presented for Belmont University’s SPARK Symposium.
 Submitted for Dr. Christie Kleinmann’s Public Relations Research course.